How to Write Goals key Responsibility Areas (KRAs) for Sales, Marketing, HR, IT, and Finance

 Introduce a climate that rewards excellent group and individual performance.– Design a new performance management process for end of year performance reviews

-– Implement a 360 Review for leadership team
+– Then, implement a 360 Review for leadership team

 Organization KPIKRAsGoals